victorrobotxt/toting/docs/frontend_pbis.md

 - `AuthProvider` listens for the message, stores the token and eligibility, then redirects to `/dashboard`.

 ## F-20 Dashboard & Navbar Adjustments Post-Login
-- Navbar shows “Logout” when authenticated and guards protected pages.
+- Navbar shows an **Account** menu when authenticated and guards protected pages.
 - Logged-in users visiting `/login` are redirected to `/dashboard` automatically.

 ## F-21 Eligibility & Voting Links Only Visible When Eligible